QuantConnect/lean-cli/README.md

-  --security-type TEXT     The security type of the symbol to added  [required] --resolution TEXT        The resolution of the symbol to added --fill-data-forward      The fill forward behavior, true to fill forward, false otherwise - defaults to true --leverage FLOAT         The leverage for the security, defaults to 2 for equity, 50 for forex, and 1 for everything
+  --security-type TEXT     The security type of the symbol to added  [required] --resolution TEXT        The resolution of the symbol to added --fill-data-forward      The fill forward behavior, true to fill forward, false otherwise - defaults to true --leverage DECIMAL       The leverage for the security, defaults to 2 for equity, 50 for forex, and 1 for everything
                            else
   --extended-market-hours  The extended market hours flag, true to allow pre/post market data, false for only in market
                            data